ErpNetDocs/dev/web-client/registered-panels.md

 ### Pivot panels

 Related pivot panels are registered from the same reverse-reference paths as entity-form related-data navigator panels.
+They display aggregated or grouped data from the related repository instead of a row-by-row list.
 They use a `pivot.` prefix followed by the related repository and reference path:

 ```text
 pivot.Crm.Sales.SalesOrders.Customer